mathigon/textbooks/content/polygons-and-polyhedra/content.md

 ## Platonic Solids

-At the beginning of this chapter, we defined [regular polygons](gloss:regular-polygon) as particularly “symmetric” polygons, where all sides and angles are them same.
+At the beginning of this course we defined [regular polygons](gloss:regular-polygon) as particularly “symmetric” polygons, where all sides and angles are them same.
 We can do something similar for polyhedra.